AN EXHIBIT AT THE HEAD TIDE STORE

 Panel V — From Orchard to Market: Packing, Grading, and Shipping Baskets, barrels, crates, and the standards behind a Grade A Northern Spy.

-Panel VI — The Head Tide Store: Then and Now The Jewett Store at 45 Head Tide Road in the 1920s and again in 2025 — three generations of Jewetts, the village post office, and a building that endures.
+Panel VI — The Head Tide Store: Then and Now The Jewett Store at 45 Head Tide Road in the 1920s and again in 2025 — two generations of Jewetts, the village post office, and a building that endures.